 * !!
 Please be aware that Apple’s iCloud is not HIPAA-compliant !!

 Business Associate Agreement must concern every vendor that deals with your sensitive health data.

-MobiDev’s team was asked to create a cross platform healthcare mobile and web application.
+MobiDev’s team was asked to create a cross-platform healthcare mobile and web application.
 The objective was to integrate patient-doctor interactions and allow them to exchange data.
 To do this, our team found a balance between speed and compatibility using native-like features, HealthKit/GoogleHealth integrations, live chat, and more.
-Being a complex app, it allowed for the analyzation and management of information on a large scale useful for hospitals.
+Being a complex app, it allowed for the analysis and management of information on a large scale useful for hospitals.
 This enabled it to be integrated with EHR.

 Search history was also restricted for browsers to prevent personal patient data from being saved like names and emails.
 Oauth2 and JSON Web Token (JWT) were also used to protect user authentication.

 CASE#2.
 MEDICAL SEARCH ENGINE APPLICATION

 The Client expected to create the app, which is a medical search engine for patients based on a database of medical content and a website.
 This app is aimed to simplify fast searches on the go and convenient offline access within an intuitive and highly responsive application.

 In cooperation with the client, we’ve made a decision to build a native iOS app, and then proceed to Android as a separate project.